 How do I measure my vehicle?

+Please measure the full length of your vehicle from end to end.
 You need to provide measurement details for your vehicle to ensure that you are charged the correct price.
 Vehicle sizes are subject to confirmation on check-in and if the incorrect details have been provided you may be charged an extra fee.

 What happens with gas bottles?

 If your gas bottle is fixed to your vehicle (fixed via a bracket or compartment) they are permitted to travel in your vehicle as long as they are turned OFF.

 If you have a standard passenger vehicle with a Gas Bottle or Butane Canisters loose and not in their original packaging contained within the vehicle, the item will be deposited with security, tagged with your passenger details including booking number and can be collected upon disembarkation.

 All loose gas bottles including butane cylinder canisters, (subject to quantities deemed as personal use and not for commercial use),can remain in the passenger accompanies vehicle providing:

 Standard vehicles & open trailers – one bottle (maximum size 9 litres (25L) capacity.

 Caravan’s / Motor home / Campers / Etc. – ONE additional bottle (maximum size 25 kg (50 litre water capacity).

 -Gas bottle is secure within/on the vehicle.